 Do you know what this is?
 This is one of the last travel coffee mugs my father gave me.
 The last one of many, as like most things, he gave me a lot.
 One by one, the lids have broken, and this remains the last one: the last perfect sized coffee mug that I drink two full ones of every morning.
 Not the crappy, thin metal ones that don’t fit right in the drink cup holder, not the ones, I can’t even say it with a straight face, that aren’t dishwasher safe, or the ones that are small on the bottom and top heavy and can tip over, but the perfect Thermos Brand Whirley Hot/Cold mug that I love, and love even more because my dad gave it to me.
+He knows how much I love coffee so this gift was great!
+I love coffee so much I’ve even started to look for the best Sage coffee machine so that I can have a delicious creamy home brew in the mornings.
+I’ll even make a little extra to go in this magical coffee mug.
 You know what else it is?
 It’s apparently vintage.
 Yup, when I searched on this make and model travel mug, I found it listed on eBay as a vintage travel mug.
 Some were listed for $25.00!
 Now, don’t think that will scare me off.
 Some of my friends could tell you the lengths I went to in order to continue to find my Fendi messenger bag with the long thin strap, when Fendi had the audacity to discontinue it.
 I’m still holding a grudge against Clinique for discontinuing Meadow Flower Honey Pot Lip Gloss.
 What were they thinking?!
 While I have a MiFi and an iTouch and iPad to go with it, I still want my LGEnV9900 cell phone with the world’s greatest QWERTY keyboard.
 I’m all for progress, it just has to be better than what I had.
 I’m ahead of the curve on a lot of things, but I want my coffee mug, and if I’m being honest, I wish my dad was still here to give it to me.

 I used to have a message scroll across my monitor as a screen saver that said, “Change is inevitable, growth is optional…resistance is futile.”
 I also try to tell myself “If nothing changes, nothing changes.”
 If I hadn’t made some major changes, I wouldn’t have lost 96 lbs.
 I may say I hate change, but not all change is equal.
 When I’m stuck in voicemail jail calling a business, I turn into the comedian Orny Adams and say, “This is the future?!”
 When I can order my movie tickets and chose my seat online, now we’re talking positive change.